-Hello, my name is Mark Greening and I am your Richmond Ward councillor for the Tasman District Council (TDC).
+Hello, my name is Mark Greening and I am a Richmond Ward councillor for the Tasman District Council (2013 to 2019).

 I am a local boy who grew up in Richmond, played rugby for Waimea Old Boys, and attended the local primary school, intermediate and college.

 I hold a Masters of Law degree (LLM) and Bachelor of Arts (BA majoring in Public Policy and Administration).
 I also hold various management diplomas, and am a certified panel member (obtaining a B+ certification) for resource management hearings up to 2022.
 I am a member of the New Zealand Institute of Directors, and am currently a director of Nelson Airport.

 I am a former adjudicator and publishing manager.
 I have over 18 years of business experience working in the private and public sector.
 I have worked for major multi-national corporations and large public institutions.

 I was elected to council in mid-October 2013.
 I was one of 2 new councillors elected onto a council of 13 councillors and a mayor (that had not changed much, over the last 9 years).
 In 2016, I was returned to council.

 Before I joined council in 2013, rates increases had been averaging around 6% to 7% (in order to support council spending), debt was also forecast to reach $175 million by the end of that financial year, and council was projecting to take debt levels (more spending) up to $300 million within a decade.
 This was all unsustainable and should never have been approved.
 I worked to reduce this debt burden and introduce a rates cap.